tonyjie/cs6120-hw/lesson6/README.md

 ## out of SSA transformation
-`from_ssa.py` is the implementatioin that transform SSA-form code into normal bril code without phi-nodes.
+`from_ssa.py` is the implementation that transform SSA-form code into normal bril code without phi-nodes.

 It can be tested as follows, which is actually running: